JimgleBell/ClassicalVsQuantumGD/README.md

-# ClassicalVSQuantumGD
+# Gradient War : Quantum vs Classical
-In this repository we are implementing the quantum and classical version of the backpropagation algorithm.
+In this repository we are implementing the quantum and classical version of the gradient descend algorithm.